zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_volume.rst

 Return Values
 -------------

-storage_volume (success, dict, C({
+storage_volume (success, dict, )
-  "name": "sv-1",
-  "description": "storage volume #1",
-  ...
-})
-)
   For ``state=absent``, an empty dictionary.

   For ``state=present|facts``, a dictionary with the resource properties of the storage volume, indicating the state after changes from this module (if any) have been applied.

-The dictionary keys are the exact property names as described in the data model for the resource, i.e. they contain hyphens (-), not underscores (_).
-The dictionary values are the property values using the Python representations described in the documentation of the zhmcclient Python package.
-The additional artificial properties are:
+  name (, str, )
+    Storage volume name

+  {property} (, any, )
+    Additional properties of the storage volume, as described in the HMC WS-API book (using hyphens (-) in the property names).

+  type (, str, )
-  * ``type``: Type of the storage volume ('fc' or 'fcp'), as defined in its storage group.
+    Type of the storage volume ('fc' or 'fcp'), as defined in its storage group.